Cecil Vivian Parker

 Air Vice Marshal Cecil Vivian Parker, MVC, VM is a former air officer of the Indian Air Force.
-During the Indo-Pak War of 1971, he was awarded the Maha Vir Chakra, India's second highest gallantry Award.
+During the Indo-Pakistani War of 1971, he was awarded the Maha Vir Chakra, India's second highest military decoration.
 He last served as the Commandant of the Air Force Academy.

 Early life

-Parker was born in Secunderabad, India to P. R. Parker and E. S. Parker.
+Parker was born in Secunderabad, India, to P. R. and E. S. Parker.

 Military career

-Parker was commissioned into the Indian Air Force on 31 Aug 1952.

-After joining the Indian Air Force, he saw action in both the 1965 and 1971 Indo-Pakistan Wars.
+Parker was commissioned into the Indian Air Force on 31 August 1952.
+He saw action in both the 1965 and 1971 Indo-Pakistani Wars.

-In October 1966, as Wing Commander, he formed an operational training unit and was the Unit's first Commanding Officer.
+In October 1966, as wing commander, he formed an operational training unit and was the unit's first commanding officer.
 Here, he implemented a high level of instructional technique, standardisation and ensured a high quality of training for the pupils that passed through the unit, for which he was awarded the Vayu Sena Medal.

-Indo-Pak War of 1971
+Indo-Pakistani War of 1971

-During the 1971 war, as commanding officer of the No. 20 Squadron IAF, a fighter bomber squadron equipped with Hawker Hunter aircraft.

-He also led a number of deep penetration missions into Pakistani territory attacking heavily defended targets including Pakistani airfields, oil refineries and in support of Army operations.
-On one of the missions, his formation was attacked by Pakistani F-86 Sabre aircraft.
+During the 1971 war, he was the commanding officer of No. 20 Squadron IAF, a fighter-bomber squadron equipped with Hawker Hunter aircraft.
+He led a number of deep penetration missions into Pakistani territory, attacking heavily defended targets, including airfields, oil refineries and in support of Army operations.
+On one such mission, his formation was attacked by Pakistani F-86 Sabre aircraft.
 In the ensuing air fight, Wing Commander Parker shot down one Sabre and heavily damaged another.
-During another strike mission, Wing Commander Parker attacked an oil refinery at Attock, Pakistan, in the face of intense anti-aircraft and small arms fire, causing serious damage to the refinery.
-For bravery and leadership displayed in combat missions, Wing Commander Parker was awarded the Mahavir Chakra, India's second highest gallantry award.
+During another strike mission, Wing Commander Parker attacked an oil refinery at Attock, Pakistan, in the face of intense anti-aircraft and small-arms fire, causing serious damage to the refinery.
+For bravery and leadership displayed in combat missions, Wing Commander Parker was awarded the Mahavir Chakra, India's second highest military award.

-Wing Commander Parker led what was later called the greatest IAF air strike and acknowledged by a Pakistani Air Force officer, Air Commodore, M. Kaiser Tufail (retd), in his book 'In the Ring and on Its Feet'.
-In the book, he said the Indian Hunter aircraft destroyed five Pakistani F-86 Sabre jets during the raid on its airbase at Murid.
-The F86 was the Pakistan Air Force's premiere aircraft and the single-biggest challenge for the IAF in air battles in the 1965 and 1971 wars.
+Wing Commander Parker led what was later called the greatest IAF air strike and acknowledged by a Pakistani Air Force officer Air Commodore, M. Kaiser Tufail (retd.), in his book 'In the Ring and on Its Feet'.
+In the book, he wrote that Indian Hunter aircraft destroyed five Pakistani F-86 Sabre jets during the raid on an airbase at Murid.
+The F86 was the Pakistan Air Force's premiere aircraft and the single greatest challenge for the IAF in air battles in the 1965 and 1971 wars.